Joystream/joystream/testnets/acropolis/storage-staking-module.md

   - not enough balance in role account to pay entry request fee
   - membership identifier invalid
   - no available slots in tranche
-  - origin still unbonding
+  - origin still un-bonding

 #### Side effects
-  - Add new entry request to `EntryRequests`
-  - Burn entry request fee from role account balance
+  - Entry request fee burned from role account balance
+  - If no errors
+    - `EntryRequests` List has new request

-#### Events
+#### Event(s)
   - `EntryRequested`

 ### stake